osagiefe/python-docker/README.md

-# python-docker
+# python-flask-docker
-A python-docker application lauching flask and dockerise image
+Another python flask project demonstrating dockerization and containerization of a python application